danielscholl/iac-tsi-quickstart/README.md

 # Provision Infrastructure

->NOTE:  This can be performed via Portal, Powershell or Bash
+>NOTE:  This can be performed via Portal UI or CloudShell (Bash/Powershell)

 ## Provision using portal